 In situations where our personal identity is salient, we are more likely to be influenced by things which are unique to us as individuals.
 For example, across different individual social interactions you’ll usually experience changes in your mood, or the situation you’re in might draw out different parts of your personality.
 Because we are so varied as individuals, social interactions which centre on personal identity are predicted by SIT to result in more varied speech.

 If a social interaction is more focused on group interactions, group-level identity is expected to be more salient.
 In this setting, speakers are thought to speak in a way that more overtly identifies them as a member of that group.
 As such, the expectation is that if group-level identities are more salient, then speakers will sound more like other members of the group.
 However, how salient these personal or group identities are is not always clear.
 Let’s say that you are a budding academic researcher about to meet a group of eminent professors for the first time.
 You might feel conscious that you want to make a good impression.
 You might also have some ideas in your mind about what to expect from your interaction - perhaps that the professors will be stuffy or intimidating.
-As a consequence, you might modify your speech in a way that tries which you believe will help you to come across more positively.
+As a consequence, you might modify your speech in a way which you believe will help you to come across more positively.
 In this example, your speech adapts to your preconceived ideas about how professors act.

 Let’s now change the situation slightly.
 Say you’re in a room with eminent professors, but this time there are two groups of professors.
 One group has an interest in linguistics, and the other group is more interested in physics.
 If you’re keen to signal yourself as a linguist, you might try to talk in a way that you think is ‘typical’ for members of that group.
 Doing so would allow you to distance yourself from the other group and to reinforce your membership of a ‘linguist’ group of academics.
 Even though all of the members of the linguist group will speak differently on an individual level, SIT would predict that their speech will be affected by their group membership.